If you want to build a new home or renovate an existing property there are a number of considerations.

 Before deciding on a particular block of land, you should check the planning controls governing the site (for example, zoning, heritage conservation, and building restrictions such as setbacks and height limits).
 This information is available from your local council.

-The topology and other characteristics of the site can greatly affect the costs of building a home.
+The landscape of the site can greatly affect the costs of building a home.
 You should have a qualified person undertake a site inspection to determine if there are any issues that will affect construction.
+For example the need for extensive retaining walls or large trees that need to be removed.

 If you want to build a home to meet your own requirements, you will need to engage a licensed builder or project manager.
-Project homes are a good option for many families as these will generally have a lower purchase price than a custom-built home.
+Project homes (homes that are built by major builders in large volumes) are a good option for many families as these will generally have a lower purchase price than a custom-built home.

 Renovating a home can improve the suitability and liveability of an existing home.
 Upgrading can be expensive, so you should carefully consider whether the cost of purchasing the home and completing the required renovations is affordable for you.

-Before going down this path, you should discuss any proposed renovations with a professional architect or builder.
-They can inspect the property you are thinking of renovating and provide you with information about potential issues and a cost estimate for the proposed renovations.
+Before going down this path, consult with a builder or architect who can inspect the property you are thinking of renovating, and provide you with information about potential issues and a cost estimate for the proposed renovations.

 It is important to find a builder with experience in the type of home construction or renovation you want to complete.